What is meningitis?

 What causes meningitis?

-There are two distinct types of meningitis, each with different causes:
+There are 2 types of meningitis, each with different causes:

 Viral (caused by a virus)

 - Viral meningitis is more common than bacterial meningitis.
 It is rarely life threatening.

 Viral meningitis can be caused by different viruses, and is spread between people

 by coughing or sneezing, or through poor hygiene.
 Rarely, certain insects, such as